gKrokod/webServer/README.md

 <details><summary>Parameters of the configuration file</summary>

-  1. cCreateAndFillTable
+  1. cFillTestData

-	"cCreateAndFillTable": [] - create and fill test data for the database tables.
+	"cFillTestData": "DoIt" - fill test data for the database tables.
 Recommended for the first launch.

-	"cCreateAndFillTable": null, do not configure the database.
+	"cFillTestData": "Skip", do not fill test data.
 Recommended for subsequent launches.

   2. cHostDB